-- Public Facility/Infrastructure/other Public Improvements: Projects that benefit LMI or special needs populations by expanding public access or increasing availability to services that support limited-clientele populations, removing architectural barriers, helping all LMI households participate in the Sewer Connection Loan Program (SCLP), etc. - Public Services: Funding for public services is capped at 15% of the Entitlement amount and the year's program income (the cap is waived for CDBG-CV, or CARES Act, funds).
-LMI and special needs service activities with(out) housing benefit are included here.
+- Public Facility/Infrastructure/other Public Improvements: Projects that benefit LMI or special needs populations by expanding public access or increasing availability to services that support limited-clientele populations, removing architectural barriers, etc. - Public Services: Funding for public services is capped at 15 percent of the program year funds (the cap is waived for CARES Act funds).
+LMI and special needs services with(out) housing benefit are included here.
 The Town may prioritize activities to prevent and respond to COVID-19.
-Other public service priorities include childcare/daycare, homelessness, food security, English as a Second Language (ESL), seniors, continuing the youth scholarship program, expanding public safety, and other programs for vulnerable populations. - NRSA/Target Area: Eligible activities include those that stabilize and revitalize the neighborhood, including creating/retaining affordable housing, economic opportunities, and public facilities/infrastructure/other improvements for LMI and special needs populations.
+Other priorities include childcare/daycare, homelessness, food security, English as a Second Language (ESL), seniors, youth programs, expanding public safety, etc. - NRSA/Target Area: Eligible activities include those that stabilize and revitalize the neighborhood, including affordable housing, economic opportunities, and public facilities/infrastructure/other improvements for LMI and special needs populations.

 Response to Support Infectious Disease or Other Urgent Needs: Projects to address needs caused by COVID-19.
-Most other activities are expected to meet objectives, but the Town is adding urgent needs as a high priority.
+Most activities are expected to meet other objectives, but the Town added urgent needs as a high priority in the event it must be employed.
 HUD limits funding for urgent needs, slums, blight, or historic preservation to an amount calculated by subtracting 20 percent from the award and multiplying it by 70 percent (which must benefit LMI persons).
 The balance between the 20 percent less than the award and the 70 percent figure can be used to address urgent needs, slums, and blight or historic preservation.

-Planning and Administration: Up to 20 percent of the Entitlement funding and the current year program income is allocated for grant management and activity planning.
+Planning and Administration: Up to 20 percent of program year funding allocated for grant management and activity planning.

 Urgent Needs, Slum and Blight, and Historic Preservation: This amount is capped at 30 percent of the award for 1, 3, or 5 years.
-Typically it is one year, but Town may revise this due to COVID.
+Typically, it is one year, but Town may revise this due to COVID.